Master of Business Administration in Healthcare Leadership

 Elective Courses and Final Project

-You choose six elective courses (18 credits) to reflect your interests and to reinforce the individual focus of your degree.
-The final project consists of two courses (6 credits): Evidence-based Decision Making and the capstone, Strategic Executive Leadership for Healthcare Organizations.
+You choose six elective courses (18 credits) based on your interests and which reinforce the individualized focus of your degree.
+The final project is developed in a capstone sequence consisting of two courses (6 credits): Evidence-based Decision Making and Strategic Executive Leadership for Healthcare Organizations.

 Students may choose to incorporate an appropriate advanced certificate into their master’s degree to support their focus area.